Exercising in the Cold

 If you can see your breath, you're seeing moisture leave your body.
 So drink plenty

-of fluids, particularly if the air is cold and dry, says the ACSM.
-Drink water before
+of fluids, particularly if the air is cold and dry.
+Drink water before you go out,

-you go out, and bring some with you.
-Don't drink alcohol though.
-Alcohol makes you
+and bring some with you.
+Don't drink alcohol.
+Alcohol makes you lose heat.

 Don't overdo it